-Student teaching assignments are made in the campus Laboratory Schools (Ernest Horn Elementary School, College High

-School, Special Education School), and in cooperating public schools in the state.

-All assignments for student teaching are made with the approval of the Director of Student Teacher Placement.
+Student teaching assignments are made in cooperating public schools in the state and in the campus Laboratory Schools (Ernest Horn Elementary School, College High School, Special Education School).
+All assignments for student teaching are made with the approval of the Coordinator of Student Field Experiences upon the recommendation by the student's major department or division.